 Once the mark is accepted, it will be advertised in the Australian Official Journal of Trade Marks for a two-month period which allows any third party to oppose registration.
 If the application is not opposed during this period, or if an extension of time to file an opposition has not been requested, the mark will be registered.

 Trade mark acceptance may be deferred when a written request is submitted by the applicant in order to address an objection raised in an adverse examination report issued by IP Australia during formal examination.
 An objection may arise due to a conflict with a previously registered or applied for trade mark under section 44 or reg 4.15A.

 Deferment can be requested on the following basis:

 - the trade mark(s) in conflict are still pending;

 - the conflicting registration(s) has been challenged and is undergoing non-use removal or cancellation proceedings;

 - the cited trade mark(s) has a registration status of “expired – renewal possible”

 - the conflicting trade marks have pending court action

 - the applicant aims to establish prior use or honest, concurrent use or obtain a letter of consent from the owner of the conflicting trade mark

+For deferment granted on the basis of prior use, honest concurrent use and other circumstances, deferment will end after a period of six months.
 The new acceptance date will be calculated based on the end date of the deferment.